sbnb-io/sbnb/README.md

 - **Remote Access** – A Tailscale tunnel is established during boot, allowing remote access.
 The Tailscale key is specified in the `sbnb.conf` file.
 - **Confidential Computing** – The sbnb Linux kernel supports Confidential Computing (CC) with the latest CPU and Secure Processor microcode updates applied at boot.
 Currently, only AMD SEV-SNP is supported.
 - **Flexible Environment** – sbnb Linux includes scripts to start Docker containers, allowing users to switch from the minimal environment to distributions like Debian, Ubuntu, CentOS, Alpine, and more.
-- **Developer Mode** – Activate developer mode by running the `sbnb-dev-env.sh` script, which launches an Ubuntu container with various developer tools pre-installed.
+- **Developer Mode** – Activate developer mode by running the `sbnb-dev-env.sh` script, which launches anDebian/Ubuntu container with various developer tools pre-installed.

 ### Diagrams: